 Now that you know what the best trout flies are, here are a few tips to help you catch more trout on your next trip:

-- Fish in areas with lots of cover, such as logs or rocks.
-Brook trout hide in these spots, so you’re more likely to find them there.
+• Fish in areas with lots of cover, such as logs or rocks.
+Brook trout hide in these spots, so you’ll likely find them there.

-- The optimal water temperature for catching trout is when water is 41 degrees Fahrenheit so early spring and late fall are the optimal time of year for fly fishers to catch many species of trout.
+• The optimal water temperature for catching trout is 41 degrees Fahrenheit, so early spring and late fall are the optimal time of year for fly fishers to catch many trout species.

 Conclusion – Best Brook Trout Flies

-For more fly fishing tips and techniques check out our Fly Fishing Beginners Guide this is a great resource if you are new to the sport of fly fishing!
+For more fly fishing tips and techniques, check out our Fly Fishing Beginners Guide; this is a great resource if you are new to fly fishing!

 What’s your favorite fly for catching brook trout?
 Let us know in the comments below.
 Until next time Happy fly fishing!